kaleguy/scraper-api/README.md

 npm start
 ```

+## Caching

+If mongodb is running locally, the results of searches will get cached to Mongo.

 ## Swagger-JSDoc and Swagger-Test

 This project uses the swagger-jsdoc module, which allows for documenting endpoints inline with Swagger YAML: